dockstore/bcc2020-training/docker-training/Instructions.md

 docker run -v /root/data:/data quay.io/ldcabansay/samtools samtools view -S -b /data/mini.sam -o /data/mini.bam
 ```

-You can confirm that the file is now on the host machine at **/root/data** by calling ls on the directory or opening the **/root/data/mini.bam** file.
-Note that the file will look like gibberish since it is a binary.
+Run the following command to confirm that the file is now on the host machine at **/root/data**:
 ```shell
 ls /root/data
 ```

+Note that the file will look like gibberish if you attempt to open it, since it is a binary file.

 ## Exercise 2
 This exercise will have you writing, building, and running your own Dockerfile.